dpac56/jobs/README.md

 5. We can find the above express route in app/routes/users where this route has a post to users.signup. users is module imported by 'require' at the top and can be found in app/controllers/users
 6. In the above 'authentication' module we find what we were looking for - the signup function which is creating a new user from the defined User Schema
 7. S0, now we can add a role field to the User Schema in the Signup function in 6 above
-8. In articles.server.controller we added a new function 'hasRoleAuthorization' - this basically returns true if the role is admin
+8. In jobs.server.controller we added a new function 'hasRoleAuthorization' - this basically returns true if the role is admin
-9. To check for the role checking functionality, we added a 'hasRoleAuthorization' field in post function in articles.server.routes.
-As expected, only for the accounts that have admin functionality is the the article post function now working.
+9. To check for the role checking functionality, we added a 'hasRoleAuthorization' field in post function in jobs.server.routes.
+As expected, only for the accounts that have admin functionality is the the job post function now working.